privacygmail cleanupemail security

 Browser Memory → JavaScript Analysis Engine → IndexedDB Storage → Display

-(Everything happens entirely on your personal device)
+(Everything happens entirely on your own device)

 • Progressive analysis (100 emails at a time for performance)

-• No network calls to MailMop servers for analysis operations
+• No network calls to MailMop servers for analysis

 Step 4: Results Display